Interactive talks exploring tomorrow’s farming technology

 Agriculture and innovation go hand in hand.
 For centuries the adoption of new approaches and technologies, from selective breeding and more powerful machinery to chemical fertilisers and high-yielding crops, have enabled farmers to reduce costs and boost production.
 But what will technology for the farm of tomorrow look like?

-In a series of five expert-led events, Farmers Weekly will examine some of the most exciting and innovative research fields that are set to revolutionise UK agriculture over the next two decades and beyond.
+Farmers Weekly’s Arable Horizons will be examining some of the most exciting and innovative research fields that are set to revolutionise UK agriculture over the next two decades and beyond.

 Developments in crop breeding and genetics

 The future for UK soil science